mpieraDev/TFG_Garotes/README.md

 # TFG_Garotes

-This project was developed within Garotes, an initiative by Spascat to create bathymetric maps of hard to reach coastal areas using satellite-derived algorithms.
-Since these models require calibration with real data and the company lacked an autonomous, low-cost, and efficient collection method we designed a complete, accessible, and scalable solution.
+The project is situated within Garotes, an initiative by Spascat to generate bathymetric maps in hard-to-reach coastal areas using satellite-derived bathymetry algorithms.
+To calibrate them, a small amount of real bathymetric data is needed.
+The challenge was that the company did not have its own method to collect this data autonomously, economically, and efficiently.

+The solution: we designed a complete, accessible, and scalable system for collecting real bathymetric data in complex environments, minimizing costs and resources.
+This is a marine surface vehicle controlled via radio, with integrated sonar and controllable from a mobile device application developed specifically for the project.

+The developed system consists of three main components:

+• A radio-controlled marine surface drone equipped with sonar, responsible for data collection.
+• An intermediate communication module, linking the vehicle with the mobile device using a custom long-range radiofrequency protocol and Bluetooth Low Energy (BLE).
+• A mobile application, from which the operator can control the drone, view telemetry, and access the collected data, all in real time.

-The system is a radio-controlled surface drone equipped with sonar, supported by two key elements: an intermediate communication module using a custom long-range RF protocol and BLE, and a mobile application for control, telemetry, and real-time data access.
-With over 1 km of range, 6 hours of autonomy, and optimized electronics to minimize costs, the system offers an efficient alternative to conventional bathymetric methods.
+The system enables operation in hard-to-reach areas with a range greater than 1 km and an autonomy of 6 hours, and its electronic infrastructure is optimized to reduce investment, offering an efficient and economical alternative to conventional bathymetric methods.